geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 <img src="/img/develop/testing/core-simulator-bridge.png"/>

-For this reason, it's important to always monitor the simulator at least until the tests start, because you might need to click a button to let the tests proceed.
+For this reason, it's important to always monitor the simulator at least until the tests start, because you might need to click a button to allow pasting in order to let the tests proceed.
 Otherwise, the test process will hang indefinitely.

 This is a security feature in the iOS operating system.
 There is apparently no way to disable it at the current time.
 :::